-Laws enacted during the 1950s and 1960s changed FHA's original underwriting standard of insuring only "economically sound" loans to a more flexible "reasonable risk standard."
-The more flexible standard was needed to extend FHA insurance authority to special purpose and subsidized home mortgage insurance programs targeted to lower income households, declining areas, and other special groups (see Vandell, 1995).
-Economic soundness was a requirement of the original Housing Act.
-From its inception, FHA was influenced by the existing customs and practices of the mortgage-lending industry, which likely spilled over into its early interpretation of the requirement (Semer et al., 1976b: 175).
-Conventional lenders of the time likely gave tacit, if not explicit, agreement to the notion that it was unwise to invest mortgage funds in certain areas of cities (especially transitional neighborhoods characterized by blight, low income and minority residents).
-Thus FHA's early policy may have inadvertently promoted redlining practices and may have accelerated post-World War II (WWII) suburban sprawl.17 As discussed in section I, however, in the 1950s and 1960s, FHA, and later the U.S. Department of Housing and Urban Development (HUD), which became the parent agency of FHA in 1965, moved strongly to turn this situation around.
+was needed to extend FHA insurance authority to special purpose and subsidized home mortgage insurance programs targeted to lower income households, declining areas, and other special groups.
+40 Economic soundness was a requirement of the original Housing Act.
+From its inception, FHA was influenced by the existing customs and practices of the mortgage lending industry, and this likely spilled over into its early interpretation of the requirement.
+41 Conventional lenders of the time likely gave tacit, if not explicit, agreement to the notion that it was unwise to invest mortgage funds in certain areas of cities (especially transitional neighborhoods characterized by blight, low income and minority residents).
+Thus FHA's early policy may have inadvertently promoted redlining practices and may have accelerated post-War suburban sprawl.
+42 As discussed in Section I however, in the 1950s and 1960s FHA, and later HUD, which became the parent agency of FHA in 1965, moved strongly to turn this situation around.
 Redlining was prohibited.
-Also, as noted previously, Congress had directed FHA and HUD to implement a series of special purpose and subsidized home mortgage insurance programs targeted to lower income households, declining areas, and other special groups.
+And, as noted above, Congress had directed FHA and HUD to implement a series of special purpose and subsidized home mortgage insurance programs targeted to lower income households, declining areas, and other special groups.

-According to Semer et al. (1976b: 177), the programs to serve lower income households and those in declining areas were not implemented with as much care and management oversight as they should have been.
-As a result, some cities (such as Detroit in the early 1970s) experienced high FHA default and foreclosure rates soon afterward (Semer et al., 1976b; Vandell, 1995).
-As noted by Weicher (1992: 136) when GAO released the findings of its 1989 study of FHA, HUD had been "frontpage news for months, with revelations of influence peddling and favoritism in awarding contracts in certain programs, fraud in others, and substantial losses in several relatively small FHA insurance programs in other funds."
+According to critics, the programs to serve lower income households and those in declining areas were not implemented with as much care and management oversight as they should have been.
+As a result there were some cities (such as Detroit in the early 1970s) that experienced high FHA default and foreclosure rates soon afterward.
+As noted by Weicher (1992), when GAO released the findings of its 1989 study of FHA, HUD had been "front-page news for months, with revelations of influence peddling and favoritism in awarding contracts in certain programs, fraud in others, and substantial losses in several relatively small FHA insurance programs in other funds."

-Although these changes increased the inherent risk of FHA's business, and large losses had occurred for a time in the 1960s and early 1970s, the post WWII era was generally a period of expansion, and as a result the MMI Fund's reserves continued to grow.
+Although these changes increased the inherent risk of FHA's business, and large losses had occurred for a time in the 1960s and early 1970s, the post WWII era was generally a period of expansion, and as a result the MMI fund's reserves continued to grow.
 This situation began to change during the 1980s.

-The initial Price Waterhouse analysis found that the net present value of FHA's entire book of business plus cash reserves through 1989 was \$3.1 billion, about 1 percent of its insurance
+The initial Price Waterhouse analysis found that the net present value of FHA's entire book of business plus cash reserves through 1989 was \$3.1 billion, about 1 percent of its insurance in force (aggregate loan balances).
+45 This was a significant decline in the course of a decade -- Price Waterhouse calculated that in